Israelis welcome UAE ownership of controversial soccer club

 Hogeg, an Israeli high-tech and cryptocurrency investor, said he has already taken steps against racism since he acquired Beitar two years ago.
 The team says it has Arab players on its women’s and youth teams.

-Associated Press writers Isaac Scharf and Joseph Krauss contributed.
+Associated Press writers Isaac Scharf and Joseph Krauss in Jerusalem contributed to this report.